simplex-chat/simplex-chat/blog/20230925-simplex-chat-v5-3-desktop-app-local-file-encryption-directory-service.md

 <img src="./images/20230925-incognito.png" width="330" class="float-to-left">

-Incognito mode was added a year ago, but it  was confusing for many users - it was a global setting, but it only affected the new connections.
+Incognito mode was [added a year ago](./20220901-simplex-chat-v3.2-incognito-mode.md) to improve anonymity of your profile, but it was confusing for some users - it was a global setting, but it only affected the new connections.

 It is now simpler to use - you can decide whether to connect to a contact or join a group using your main profile at a point when you create an invitation link or connect via a link or QR code.

-When you are connecting to people your know you would usually want to share your main profile, and when connecting to public groups or strangers you may want to use a random profile.
+When you are connecting to people your know you usually want to share your main profile, and when connecting to public groups or strangers, you may prefer to use a random profile.

 ## SimpleX platform